neilmillard/millardtechnicalservices/content/cloud-migration.markdown

 keep your cloud servers manageable and your data safe?

+With the cloud model you only pay for what you use, and matching demand saves money compared to the persistent model where you would have to provision servers at maximum capacity all the time.

 There are already tried-and-tested methods to migrate, re-platform and move towards customer-first, mobile-first and cloud-first applications – where you will save